There are multiple ways you can finance your cannabis-based business.

 Why can’t I get business financing from my local bank?

-Although marijuana and cannabis products are legal in many states, it’s still prohibited to buy, sell or use them according on a federal level.
+Although cannabis products are legal in many states, it’s still prohibited to buy, sell or use them according on a federal level.
 The FDIC considers any bank willing to work with a cannabis-based business as taking on an existential risk with potentially negative consequences to the public and in violation of federal law.

 Because marijuana is considered a Schedule I drug by the US Drug Enforcement Agency (DEA), banks choosing to provide loans to businesses associated with the drug could be subject to prosecution.
 They could also be liable if they lend to a business that breaks state law by selling to a minor or transporting cannabis across state lines.

 These risks make it all but impossible for you to get a business loan from an FDIC-insured bank and puts your business at risk of federal government shutdown.

 What is a Schedule I drug?

 The DEA classifies drugs, substances and chemicals into one of five distinct categories — or “schedules” — according to a drug’s accepted medical use and potential for abuse or dependency.

 A Schedule I drug is considered to have no accepted medical use and a high potential for abuse.
 Examples of Schedule I drugs include heroin, ecstasy and marijuana.
 A 2017 bipartisan bill intends to demote marijuana from Schedule I to Schedule III; however, the bill has yet to be up for vote.